rguerillot/RM-seq/README.md

       -m MINFREQ, --minfreq MINFREQ
-                            Minimum barcode frequency to keep (default 5) -c CPUS, --cpus CPUS  Number of CPUs to use (default 72) -r MINSIZE, --minsize MINSIZE
+                            Minimum barcode frequency to keep (default 5) -c CPUS, --cpus CPUS  Number of CPUs to use (default 72) -t TRANSLATION, --translation TRANSLATION
+      	                    Manually set the reading frame for translation (use 1, 2 or 3 - use getorf by default) -r MINSIZE, --minsize MINSIZE
                             Minimum ORF size in bp used when annotating variants (default 200)